Tom Evans (musician): Badfinger

 In November 1969, the Iveys changed their name to Badfinger, and Paul McCartney of the Beatles gave the group a boost by offering them his song "Come and Get It", which he produced for the band.
 It became a featured track for the film The Magic Christian, which starred Ringo Starr and Peter Sellers.
-Evans was chosen by McCartney to sing lead on this track.
-It reached the Top 10 worldwide.
-The B-side, Rock of All Ages, co-written by Evans with Pete Ham and Mike Gibbins, features Tom Evans singing lead.
-Paul McCartney also produced this, and even sang scratch vocals with Evans on the basic track.
 A third Magic Christian song, "Carry On Till Tomorrow" was co-written by Evans and Ham.